South Park, Seattle · A Neighborhood Experiment

 Restorative Practices Circles & History-Keeping

-Circles facilitated by Tyra Griffith — trained in restorative peacemaking principles — for neighbors, young people, and organizers who need a space to repair relationship and reimagine accountability.
+Circles facilitated by Tyra Edwards — trained in restorative peacemaking principles — for neighbors, young people, and organizers who need a space to repair relationship and reimagine accountability.

 Tyra is also expanding the documentation and preservation of restorative practice work emerging among Collective Justice organizers across the region.

-Stewarded by Tyra Griffith · Circle Keeper & Archivist
+Stewarded by Tyra Edwards · Circle Keeper & Archivist

 🐋